 What are specific recommendations for those with Alpha-1?

-If you need to leave your house, wear a face mask.
-Medical face masks are the most protective, however, cloth face masks made with two layers of cloth are less effective but will provide some protection.
+If you need to leave your house, bring a face mask with you to use in case you find yourself in a situation in which you need to protect your health.
+Medical face masks are the most protective; however, cloth face masks made with two layers of cloth while less effective, will still provide some protection.
 Face masks are only effective when worn properly over both your nose and mouth.
 Face shields are not a substitute for a face mask.

 What should an individual with Alpha-1 do?